skiminki/Stockfish/README.md

 updateable neural networks.
 The classical evaluation runs efficiently on almost all CPU architectures, while the NNUE evaluation benefits from the vector intrinsics available on most CPUs (sse2, avx2, neon, or similar).

+Stockfish for Analysis improves the usability of the engine, specifically for people analyzing games and openings with Stockfish.
+The improvements improvements include:

+  * Faster launch, especially for larger hash sizes.
+This is by omitting redundant hash clears. (all operating systems)

+  * Ability to choose a specific number of threads for hash clearing (faster launch, all operating systems)

+  * Ability to choose the page size for hash (Linux only; faster launch; nps improvements on huge hash sizes)

+My launch speed improves from 1.4s to 0.5s with 16 GB hash, which is quite noticeable for me when using my chess GUI.
+Your mileage will vary.

 ## Files